kickinbahk/OptOutside/README.md

 OptOutside allows users to connect with Meetup groups who have similar interests of activities.

 It uses [Einstein Intent](https://www.salesforce.com/products/einstein/overview/) to take user input (one word to entire phrases) and figure out their request.
+See the [Einstein API here.](https://metamind.readme.io/docs/introduction-to-the-einstein-predictive-vision-service)

 ## Trying it Out...
 Fork the project or download the zip file.